-For APM and infrastructure data to be integrated, all of the following must be true:
+For and infrastructure data to be integrated, all of the following must be true:

 - The APM agent and the infrastructure agent must be installed on the same host.

 - Both agents must use the same or use license keys from accounts in the same organization.

 - They must use the same hostname.